Article - Environment

 (2) Coordinate the efforts of the State to facilitate the implementation of the recycling goals at the county level;

-(4) Administer the Statewide Electronics Recycling Program under Part IV of this subtitle.
+(4) Administer the Statewide Electronics Recycling Program under Part IV of this subtitle; and

-(e) Beginning on January 1, 1990, and biannually thereafter, the Office shall, in coordination with the Maryland Environmental Service, study and report to the Governor and, subject to § 2–1257 of the State Government Article, the General Assembly on:
+(e) On or before December 31, 2024, and every 2 years thereafter, the Office shall, in coordination with the Maryland Environmental Service, study and report to the Governor and, subject to § 2–1257 of the State Government Article, the General Assembly on:

 (f) (1) By December 1, 1988, the Office shall, in coordination with the Maryland Environmental Service and the Governor’s Task Force on Solid Waste, make recommendations to the General Assembly for the financing of a comprehensive system of recycling at the State and local level, including funding for recycling centers, recycling equipment, recycling education, and marketing strategies.